noFrostoo/simpleApi/README.md

 ## How to deploy to heroku

 Heroku doesn't have support for poetry.
 To make possible deploying application with poetry, install buildpack first.
+This build pack generates files for heroku build in python support from poetry.lock.

 ```
 heroku buildpacks:clear -a simpleapi-evox